 These adventures in the Imagination Station definitely make me feel like I’m there, on the scene. and my 1st Grader loves it too!!

-And here’s a few other favorites:
+And here’s a few other favorite history exploring ideas for your kids imagination adventures:

 A Lottie Fossil Hunter doll would be a fun way to make history come to life.
 Whether she’s on a Dino dig or another Archaeological Expedition, the imagination’s the limit!!